 I would then ask to see if they have the correct insurance.
 We have public liability insurance, asset insurance, professional indemnity insurance and fleet insurance for our vehicles.

 It is also important that your supplier have the correct PAT electric tests on their equipment.
-As failure to produce these to your wedding venue may result in the supplier not being able to plug anything electrical in.
+Failure to produce these to your wedding venue may result in the supplier not being able to plug anything electrical in.

 What do you do when your not shooting weddings?

-This is a question that is usually directed to your photography and film maker, however isn’t limited to them.
-I love being asked this question as i am able to chat about all of the projects we have been involved in over the years.
+This is a question that is usually directed to your photographer and videographer, however it isn’t limited to them.
+I love being asked this question as I am able to chat about all of the projects we have been involved in over the years.
 Myself and my wife have been involved in a number of television projects, most recently a documentary that was screened on Sky.

 Steven who is our sales and marketing manager was involved in a project we ran called Band In A Box TV.
 For this project we toured the UK hosting events and streaming the live music.